 Will this change anything at The Minimalists?

 Nope.
 Our content here will continue as normal, a few new essays per week from Joshua & Ryan, unchanged but ever-evolving, just like us—just like you.
 So make sure you subscribe via email (always free) if you don’t want to miss anything.
-Similarly, Ryan will continue mentoring five new clients per month, and Joshua will continue to teach his once-a-quarter online writing class.
+Similarly, Ryan will continue mentoring five new clients per month, and Joshua will continue to teach his online writing class.